trackzero/chatbash/README.md

 - The script checks for potentially dangerous commands (e.g., `rm -rf`, `mkfs`, etc.) and warns the user before executing them.
 - It prompts the user for confirmation before executing any commands.
 - I'm pretty lazy when it comes to error checking and safety features so there's probably a lot I missed.
+Use at your own risk.
+Make backups first.
+You're on your own if you break something.
+And for the love of whatever gods you prefer, do not run this on prod systems.

+## Example use